-Below, are links to PDF versions of the powerpoint presentations that were given, along with a 5-point summary of each presentations.
-If, after reading the presentations, you have any questions about any of it, please contact Director of Admissions Sam Phillips directly at firstname.lastname@example.org or VP for Enrollment Tom McFadden at email@example.com.
+Below, are links to PDF versions of the PowerPoint presentations that were given, along with a 5-point summary of each presentation.
+If, after reading the presentations, you have any questions about any of them, please contact the Director of Admissions Sam Phillips directly at email@example.com or VP for Enrollment Tom McFadden at firstname.lastname@example.org.
 They are happy to be of service.

 The Value of the Liberal Arts Academic Program Presentation Summary

 - Studying the liberal arts is very valuable – in spite of what many might tell you.
 Do the research, find out the truth about the liberal arts and why the skills gained through studying the liberal arts catapults people ahead of their peers.